Western Style Weddings Work in Japan

 The Soloist's performance is typically something like Bach's Suite No. 1 for the cellist, or Handel's Dank sei Dir, Herr, Amazing Grace, or Ave Maria, for a singer.
 Occasionally the couple will have a special request which may not be in the Soloist's repertoire and must be practised beforehand to the point that delivery is perfect.
 Mistakes cannot be tolerated during the ceremony.

-Invariably there is no applause after a performance; just a few seconds silence showing the Soloist has honoured the deep emotion, the pomp and circumstance.
+Almost invariably there is no applause after a performance; just a few seconds silence showing the Soloist has honoured the deep emotion, the pomp and circumstance.

 But the Soloist's performance does not end there; other duties are often performed.
 See 'Choir and Orchestra' below.